Employment Law Solicitors

-We help you as an employer have the right employment, staff handbook, contractual documents in place including policies and procedures suited to their type of business.
+We help you as an employer have the right employment documents such as a staff handbook, contractual documents in place including policies and procedures suited to your type of business.
 One size does not fit all, so we will not just hand out generic templates for a business owner to complete.

 We take out the stress and save our clients time by drafting legally compliant documents tailored to their business and commercial needs.

 We also advise and assist your internal HR professional or external HR professionals as and when they require legal support or input.

 As an Employer, if you have received notice from ACAS of a potential claim by a former employee or you have received a letter from your local Employment Tribunal advising you that your former employee has actually made their claim against you and you have to complete your defence form, known as an ET3, within 28 days, it is imperative you seek legal advice at the earliest opportunity.

 We will advise on and represent clients in the following matters: